AaronAmberman/WPF.Translations/README.md

 Even though the Translation object is dynamic it implements INotifyPropertyChanged to be able to broadcast changes made.
 This allows it to update the UI.

 #### ITranslationDataProvider
 Describes an object that is responsible for interpreting data from a data source.
-The object will be tasked with building a key value pair that will make up translations.
+The object will be tasked with building a key value pair collection that will make up translations.
 Interface provided for non-standard data sources.

 ##### TranslationDataProvider
 This property holds an object that reads the translation data source and formulates the collection of key value pairs that make up translations.